Core Competencies for Ministerial Formation

 - Vocational Formation

-The Interfaith Studies Certificate Program fulfills the academic requirements for ordination and provides instruction to assist seminary students in their vocational formation for ministry.
+The Interfaith Chaplaincy Certificate Program fulfills the academic requirements for ordination and provides instruction to assist seminary students in their vocational formation for ministry.
 A separate but parallel process takes place for those called to Interfaith ordination.
-This process is designed to help ordination candidates discern their call to spiritual leadership and ministry and is conducted by The CHI Interfaith Community.
+This process is designed to help ordination candidates discern their call to spiritual leadership and ministry and is conducted by The ChI Interfaith Community.

 Additional requirements for ordination candidates include: